HART 0.2.0

 Logging the audio

-If your test fails, you might want to check what was the input or output audio.
+If your test fails, you might want to check what was the output audio.
 You can tell HART to output the audio easily:

 processAudioWith (MyDSPWrapper())